By Mike Loughrin, CEO for Transformance Advisors

-We also identified a systematic and fact-based approach that has four steps:
+We also identified a systematic and fact-based approach having four steps:

-- Specify Critical Goods and Services: What are the items making up that large percentage of spending?
+- Specify Critical Goods and Services: What are the items making up a large percentage of spending?
 What are the other items requiring special care?
-Then, item by item, what are the strategic goals you need to align with during the next step when you evaluate and select suppliers?
+Then, item by item, what are the strategic goals you need to align with when you evaluate and select suppliers?

 - Select Suppliers: Using your specifications for each critical good and service, find and establish relationships with suppliers.
 See article on Successful Supplier Selection.